DecriminalizeNatureMadison/decriminalizenaturemadison.org/src/pages/privacy-policy.md

 We host our own Matomo instance to further protect user privacy.
 For a full list of information collected by Matomo, please visit https://matomo.org/faq/general/faq_18254/.

 Our website is hosted using services from DigitalOcean, GitHub, and Cloudflare.
+The contact form uses [web3forms](https://web3forms.com/) to handle form submissions.
+Your email and message content are encrypted with our PGP public key before they are sent to [web3forms](https://web3forms.com/).
+Due to the encryption,[web3forms](https://web3forms.com/) cannot see your email or message - but they can see your IP address.
+For more details, please review [the privacy policy for web3forms](https://web3forms.com/privacy).

 #### Use of Information